Cooperw/ctf/2024-10-11-wwhf24/README.md

 ## Challenge 4 | Mystery Signal

 ### Phase 1: Tap into MQTT
-- todo how we discovered connection params from nvs data in the firmware
+Using the connection params discovered in the firmware (see top of writeup), we tapped into the MQTT data feeds using the following commands.

 Subscribe to broadcasts
 ```bash